 - You don’t usually get it more than once

-Symptoms usually develop after 7 days of contact with an infected person:
+Symptoms usually develop within seven days of contact with an infected person and include:

 - sore throat